 Also do not forget to clean its ears regularly in order to prevent the accumulation of wax.
 In addition, its teeth should be brushed 2-3 times per week to avoid the build-up of tartar.
-Further, when you start hearing your dog’s nails touching the floor, it is time to trim them.
+Also, when you start hearing your dog’s nails touching the floor, it is time to trim them.

 Notwithstanding its name, this breed originated in Basque country